Ocke-Schwen Bohn

-Ocke-Schwen Bohn (born in Kiel, Schleswig-Holstein, Germany, 14 May 1953) is a professor of English Linguistics at Aarhus University in Denmark.
+Ocke-Schwen Bohn (born in Kiel, Schleswig-Holstein, Germany, 14 May 1953) is professor emeritus of English Linguistics at Aarhus University in Denmark.
 He specializes in phonetics and psycholinguistics, especially second language and cross-language speech perception, foreign accented speech, and infant speech perception, and he has also conducted work on the phonetics of an endangered language (Föhr North Frisian), on interlanguage intelligibility, and on language in autobiographical memory.
 Bohn currently serves as member of the editorial board of Journal of Phonetics and Poznań Studies in Contemporary Linguistics.
 He also organized the 2016 edition of the International Symposium on the Acquisition of Second Language Speech (New Sounds) conference.

 Biography

 Bohn received an M.A. (“Staatsexamen”) in English and Geography from Kiel University in 1979, and Ph.D. (”dr. phil.”) in English Linguistics from Kiel University in 1984.
 He completed a postdoctoral fellowship on an NIH grant (PI: James E. Flege) at the University of Alabama at Birmingham in 1989.
 Since 1996, he has been professor of English Linguistics at Aarhus University in Denmark.